-2.OYO: Oyo Rooms was founded as Oravel Stays in February 2012, earlier empowered by BistroStays, a clone script product by NCrypted.
+2.OYO: Oyo Rooms was founded as Oravel Stays in February 2012, earlier empowered by BistroStays, a vacation rental software by NCrypted.
 Later on, it was pivoted to OYO Rooms which works as a hotel aggregator following the aggregator business model.

 OYO partners with hotels and brands them under its own name.
 OYO does not work on a commission basis rather it works on the take up rate.
 It works on a 70:30 basis.
 It buys off the rooms from the hotels and then resells them to the customers under its own name.
 The costs of the company might be greater in the beginning but eventually, the company would be in profit as this model is sustainable.

 The word “aggregate” means to collect.
 In that sense, the firm working on an aggregator business model works in the same fashion.
 It collects goods/services from different providers and sells it under its own name.
 The aggregator business model is easy to start with and a sustainable business model.
 However, it gives benefits after a long duration.